leeyunsik1999/326-final-team-omega/docs/Work Distribution/milestone1_dist.md

 ## Object data structure outlining and dummy data
 ### Details
-- Come up with structure that objects should be made to utilize their data
+- [ ] ~~Come up with structure that objects should be made to utilize their data~~ Moved to milestone 2
-- Includes being able to navigate to other pages, implemented by a empty flexbox where teammates can work on implementing details of other pages (habits, pictures, etc).
+- [x] Includes being able to navigate to other pages, implemented by a empty flexbox where teammates can work on implementing details of other pages (habits, pictures, etc).
 ### Object models to use
-- Image: Would have image ID, captions, optional linked event IDs and date in a json object.
+- [ ] ~~Image: Would have image ID, captions, optional linked event IDs and date in a json object.~~ Part of datastructures-- moved to milestone 2, coming up with draft right now, however.
-- Event object: Would have ID, name, date and linked image ID.
-Would have userID as a field in the database, but no need for it front-end.
+- [ ] ~~Event object: Would have ID, name, date and linked image ID.
+Would have userID as a field in the database, but no need for it front-end.~~ Same as above.

 # Erin's To-Do
 ## Wireframe mock-up